Wrap up the day in a sweet way with this low-sugar Grain-Free Berry Crisp

 Just one bowl.
 And a pan.

 Using the mixing bowl to mix the filling and then the topping keeps dishes to a minimum.
-You can either bake this in a 9-inch cast iron skillet or a 9×9-inch baking pan.
-Either way it’s going to be delicious and the perfect ending to your next meal.
+You can either bake this in a cast iron skillet (we’re really crushing on this lightweight, smooth-surface skillet by Stargazer Cast Iron), 6 1-cup ramekins or an 8×8-inch glass baking dish.
+Either way, it’s going to be delicious and the perfect ending to your next meal.

 - 1 Tbsp. maple syrup

 - ¾ cup chopped pecans (raw or toasted)

 - Grease 6 1-cup ramekins, an 8×8-inch glass baking dish or a cast iron skillet with coconut oil or butter.
 Set aside.

 - Add blueberries and strawberries to a medium bowl.
 In a small bowl, whisk together lemon zest, juice, maple syrup, vanilla and arrowroot starch.
 Pour over berries and toss to coat evenly.